exasol/test-db-builder-java/doc/user_guide/user_guide.md

      .insert("Sunday", "Sun");
 ```

 One thing to keep in mind here is that the TDDB's main design goal is expressiveness, not ultimate speed.
-While this approach here is perfectly suited for functional integration test, populating tables with mass data for performance testing is better done using Exasol's `IMPORT` statement.
+While this approach here is perfectly suited for the functional integration tests, populating tables with mass data for performance testing is better done using Exasol's `IMPORT` statement.